Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Added a cocos2d::EventKeyboard::KeyCode typedef (using) named KeyType
 - Fixed the camera jerk transition bug used when doing a TransitionFade between levels.
 With the exception of the HUDLayer, all scene nodes are no longer adjusted in position.
 Namely, the Follow player sprite code no longer uses an offset.
 - Removed the shopHUD functions from the HUDLayer class
+- The LevelScene node is now named "Level Scene" so that we can identify it.
+This is used to unschedule the timer during the level transition, and reschedule it once the transition ends.